divandenyss/cyb3r_r3source5/README.md

 # cyb3r_r3source5
-This repo provides multiple blog posts that are Cyber specific, it equips Cyber soldiers to go into war with need-to-know knowledge.
+This repo provides multiple blog posts that are cyber-specific, it equips Cyber soldiers to go into war with need-to-know knowledge.